Kindred Spirit Editorial Policies

 - Manuscripts should be double-spaced with margins of one inch or more at the top, bottom, and sides.

 - We use Scripture references from the NIV Bible.
 Authors may cite other Bible versions where they prefer different renderings.
 In such cases include the abbreviation of the version in parentheses after each reference (e.g., NKJV).
-Where the original text has used gender-inclusive language, we prefer a translation that reflects the biblical text.
+Where the original text has used gender-inclusive language, we prefer a translation that reflects the intent of the biblical text.

 - Please include a cover letter with submitted articles warranting that the writing is your original work.
 We do not accept work that has been crafted by a ghostwriter.
 Be sure to credit properly any material you quote from another’s work.